What does K’esugi mean?

 Will there be a shuttle to the start?

 Mt.
-McKinley Princess Wilderness Lodge generously provided shuttles in 2017-18 that transported some participants to the start and we hope that will again be the case in 2019.
-The remainder will need to carpool there.
+McKinley Princess Wilderness Lodge generously provided shuttles in 2017-18 that transported some participants to the start.
+We hope that will again be the case in 2019.
+The remainder will need to carpool to Little Coal Creek.

-Will the Half Traverse finishers be shuttled to Byers once they reach the Ermine Hill Trailhead?
+Will the Half Traverse finishers be shuttled once they reach the Ermine Hill Trailhead?

-Yes, several volunteers will shuttle finishers to Byers (or to Little Coal Creek if necessary).
+Yes, several volunteers will shuttle finishers to Byers Headquarters (or to Little Coal Creek if necessary).

 Will there be swag?